crossplane/crossplane/design/one-pager-k8s-native-providers.md

     # Get secret name from service account
     name: my-service-account-secret
 ```
-3. Provision your Kubernetes resource using the aforementioned `Provider`.
+3. Provision your Kubernetes resource using the aforementioned `ProviderConfig`.

 ## Workflow Design for Kubernetes-Native Infrastructure Providers